c3p0d4y/c3p0d4y.github.io/content/posts/SkulLocker.md

 		}
 ```

-- configure the Windows Boot Manager settings to ignore any boot failures and disable the automatic startup repair .
+- configure the Windows Boot Manager settings to ignore any boot failures and disable the automatic startup repair.

 ```cs
 private static void deleteBackupCatalog()